-19These controls are generally standard in the literature on the "correlates of health"; see, e.g., Or (2000), Moore et al. (2003), and Marmot (2006).
+20These controls are generally standard in the literature on the "correlates of health"; see, e.g., Or (2000), Moore et al. (2003), and Marmot (2006).
 See, however, Besley and Kudamatsu (2006) on a possible democracy link.

-20Naturally, the model already controls for per capita income.
+21Naturally, the model already controls for per capita income.
 However, the latter is very likely measured with error for which reason UV-R could still emerge significant in the model.

-longevity in the host country, rather than the proposed mechanism involving skin pigmentation?
+Column 2 addresses another concern.
+UV-R is strongly correlated with the distance to the equator, which in turn is correlated with economic development.
+Hence, positive (negative) values of DIFFUV implies immigration from relatively poor (rich) countries.
+This raises the question of whether an influx of immigrants from poor (rich) places is what accounts for our result that positive (negative) levels of DIFFUV lowers (increases) longevity in the host country, rather than the proposed mechanism involving skin pigmentation?
 If prosperity influences the amount of "health capital" an individual is endowed with, this alternative link is difficult to rule out a priori.
-Thus, in an effort to gauge whether this alternative channel is operative, column 2 controls for DIFFABSLAT, which is the difference between the ancestral absolute latitude of the current population and the absolute latitude of the individual country.
-When both DIFFUV and DIFFABSLAT are included, the former variable captures differences in UV-R as explained by elevation and cloud cover; the two key determinants of UV-R aside from absolute latitude (see Section 3.1).
+Thus, in an effort to gauge whether this alternative channel is operative, column 2 controls for DIFFAB-SLAT, which is the difference between the ancestral absolute latitude of the current population and the absolute latitude of the individual country.
+When both DIFFUV and DIFFABSLAT are included the former variable captures differences in UV-R as explained by elevation and cloud cover, the two key determinants of UV-R aside from absolute latitude (see Section 3.1).
 Reassuringly, DIFFUV remains significant when DIFFABSLAT is added to the model (see columns 2, 12, and 13).

-Overall, the DIFFUV estimate appears fairly robust.
-At the same time, the table provides some additional support for prior findings in the literature.
+Overall, the DIFFUV estimate appears fairly robust, which suggests that we should not be concerned about omitted variables.22 At the same time, the table provides some additional support for prior findings in the literature.
 Specifically, the influence from the ancestor-adjusted timing of the Neolithic revolution (Galor and Moav 2007) and the genetic proximity to the US (Hansen 2013) receive support.
 The remaining controls do not appear to be significant, conditional on our baseline controls.
 Examining column 13, however, where we omit our baseline controls, we observe that a set of additional controls turn significant.
 For example, a later timing of the fertility transition, consistent with the theory of Cervelatti and Sunde (2005), is associated with lower life expectancy.
 Similarly, ambient UV-R is significant, consistent with an influence on living standards as proposed by Andersen et al. (2016).
 With respect to DIFFUV, however, the basic message from Table 1 carries over.